Which editing program to buy

 "Sorry, you can’t fix it then :("

-If you want to buy Lightroom for its powerful file management, you should definitely do so.
+If you want to buy Lightroom for its file management, go ahead.
 But don’t buy it on its own.
 It must exist in conjunction with an actual editing program like Photoshop or Elements.
 Not every one of your photos will need to go from Lightroom to Photoshop, of course, but the important ones will.

-All of Adobe’s software is available to download and try for free for 30 days.
+All of Adobe’s software is available to download and try for free for seven days.
 I encourage you to do this – it’s a great way to get a taste of the programs.

 If you’re on a PC, I’ve always found this to be very useful: